jack4hughes/embedded_clock_project/readme.md

 You can find more documentation in the [docs](docs) folder.

+## Current Status:

+Currently, I don't have a way to power the screen, so the current build emulates the clock's functionality on a computer.

 ## MVP functionality:
 To display the current time and switch to a timer setting when needed, the clock will need the following features: